Linux LVM explained. Prospects for data recovery

-Let’s go through the key concepts of LVM, its basic architecture, strengths and shortcomings.
+Let’s go through the key concepts of Logical Volume Manager, its basic architecture, strengths and shortcomings.

 Logical Volume Manager serves a layer of abstraction between the operating system and the physical disks it makes use of.
 However, in contrast to the traditional disk management model, in which each storage device is represented by a single or several partitions, logical volumes in LVM are not tied this way to particular digital media: one volume can spread over many drives and be resized or removed any time on the fly.

-The fundamental storage structures LVM relies on include:
+The fundamental storage structures it relies on include:

 - Physical volumes.
 Physical volumes are essentially conventional disk partitions or whole storage devices like internal or external hard disk drives, software- or hardware-based RAID systems, etc. One or several physical volumes comprise a volume group.